ScottBurger/going_rogue_podcast/_posts/2026-07-01-craig-hamilton.md

 tags: ["2010", traditional roguelike, honorary rogue, Guest Episode, interview, music fest]
 ---

 Moon and Sun!
-Caves of Qud returns for our summer break episode, I grabbed some time with the composer Craig Hamilton!
-As Qud is a dramaturgical triad, we couldn't NOT do a third episode talking with the creative mind behind the creative sounds of the game.
+Caves of Qud returns for our summer music episode, as I grabbed some time with the composer Craig Hamilton!
+Since Qud is a dramaturgical triad, we couldn't NOT do a third episode talking with the creative mind behind the creative sounds of the game.
 We're talking Digital Audio Workstations, sci-fi literature, flamethrowers, traditional roguelikes, and so much more!
 The torsion of an external crank drags a rosin-slathered wheel against a metal cable, whose protestations emerge from the wooden case in a low, melodic groan.

 [Part 1 of our Qud Qoverage focusing on the story and soundtrack can be found here](https://grogpod.zone/2025-10-29-caves-of-qud-story/)